varnish/varnish-wiki/source/content/tutorials/varnish/varnish_ubuntu.rst

 Now varnish is serving the client at port 80 and listening to the backend at port 8080.

-This is when you can add ready made VCL Templates or recommended plugins for your web Application (WordPress, Drupal, Magento2)
+This is when you can add ready made VCL Templates or recommended plug-ins for your web Application (WordPress, Drupal, Magento2)

 But before you add any new code you must understand VCL.